pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Religion is what keeps the poor from murdering the rich."
 --Napoleon

+"Where the heart leads, the mind can follow."
+--Maajid Nawaz

 "Can't believe how strange it is to be anything at all."
 --Neutral Milk Hotel (In The Aeroplane Over The Sea)